s6577t/eventify/README.markdown

 ## Principles

-* Event declaration and emission should be explicit
+* Event declaration and emission should be clear and explicit
 * Registering event listeners for events that an object does not emit should fail fast
 * Evented programming is essential to javascript; why not have an suitably capable events library